Public speaking & event chairing

 -

-My work is intended to have the most impact I can generate, so I’m only able to accept invitations where the audience, the theme and the occasion are a genuine fit.
+My work is intended to have the most impact I can generate, so I can only accept invitations where the audience, theme, occasion and compensation are a genuine fit.

 -